-In this installment of our Foundations series, we explain the differences between how our woolen-spun (Shelter, Loft, and Quarry) and worsted-spun (Arbor, Peerie and Vale) yarn families are produced, as well as describe the different kinds of fabrics one can achieve with either kind of yarn.
+In this installment of our Foundations series, we explain the differences between how our woolen-spun and worsted-spun yarn families are produced, as well as describe the different kinds of fabrics one can achieve with either kind of yarn.

 Note: We will specifically explain the commercial woolen- and worsted-spinning methods employed by the mills we work with.
 However, because commercial spinning techniques necessarily developed out of hand spinning techniques, the terms described here may also be familiar to our hand spinning friends or applicable to those interested in handspinning.